netxms/netxms-doc/admin/ups-monitoring.rst

      - Integer
      - Connection status between agent and device.
 Can have the following values:
         * 0 - Agent is communication with the device
-        * 1 - Comunication with the device has been lost
+        * 1 - Communication with the device has been lost
    * - UPS.EstimatedRuntime(*)
      - Integer
      - Estimated on-battery runtime in minutes.